TOLATA Claims9 Jun 2022 | James Mayall

 Co-owners of property

-The court, following Bagum v Hafiz, accepted he had jurisdiction to make the order and made an order giving the sister two months to purchase her brother’s share.
+Following Bagum v Hafiz, the court accepted that he had jurisdiction to make the order and gave the sister two months to purchase her brother’s share.
 There were a number of factors the judge took into account namely:

-- That an expert was able to value the farm with sufficient certainty to allow a judge to be satisfied that the brother’s widow would receive a proper value for her share.
+- That an expert could value the farm with sufficient certainty to allow a judge to be satisfied that the brother’s widow would receive a proper value for her share.

 - The purpose of the trust which the court determined was to run a family farm